ADA-Greenlight/ADA-Greenlight.github.io/index.md

 It seems that propensity score doesn't improve the results.
 Using too many variables is not a good thing for matching.

+Matching and SMD : SMD not really improved.
+Criticise : control sets is already matched.
+As in the paper they say that control samples are chosen by minimising L_infinite norm.
+It would have been better to have the initial control set that is bigger and not already matched.
+Matching might have been more efficient in that case.

 Direction for future studies : apply the same analysis to the outcomes describing the health of the children : _S_diarrhea_, _S_anemia_, _S_S_mccdts_ and _S_pbdypct_.
 We didn't do this analysis due to a lack of time.

 ---------------------------